 Placement services, including group homes and foster care, were the primary YSI programs in the early years and remain vital agency services today.
-In 1990 Youth Emergency Service was moved to a newly renovated building, where its emergency shelter for teens, runaway youth program and status offender program could flourish.
+In 1990, with private board fundraising, Youth Emergency Service was moved to a newly renovated building, where its emergency shelter for teens, runaway youth program and status offender program could flourish.
 Later a family preservation program was added to help teens reunify with family members, whenever possible.

 During the 1970’s the agency added its first prevention services, working with parents at risk of abuse or neglect, in their own homes, to prevent placement of their children.
 In 1974 YSI piloted the city’s first SCOH program (Services to Children in their Own Homes) with foundation and United Way funding.
 SCOH became a major city service, funded by the Philadelphia Department of Human Services.
 Similarly, YSI piloted one of the city’s first family preservation programs, again with foundation support.
 Also in 1974, an apartment program for young mothers leaving placement was created, in order to keep these parents and children out of the DHS system.
 It later was absorbed by SCOH.